ccoyotedev/numan-technical-challenge/README.md

 - I would also add images for each product type, and improve the landing page for a better first impression.

+- Add in final check on `overview` page to check user + order details exist before submitting the order